-- Demand Index People who live or work in more dense areas may be more likely to walk to a bus stop, or walk to work, or ride a bicycle home or to the store if the facilities that make non-motorized travel safe and convenient are there for them to use.
+- Improves access to transit stops The project improves safety for pedestrians and bicyclists at transit stops. - Mitigates or eliminates safety concerns in areas with high bicycle and pedestrian crashes - The implementation of measures to reduce the frequency and severity of crashes at bicycle and pedestrian areas identified in the Vision Zero Action Plan. - Demand Index People who live or work in more dense areas may be more likely to walk to a bus stop, or walk to work, or ride a bicycle home or to the store if the facilities that make non-motorized travel safe and convenient are there for them to use.
 GRPC's Active Transportation Plan uses a demand index to depict existing and potential bicycle trip activity in an area.
-Demand is estimated by population densities and proximity to land uses that are likely to generate pedestrian and bicycle trips to places such as parks, medical, transit stops, schools, and employment centers.
+Demand is estimated by population densities and proximity to land uses that are likely to generate pedestrian and bicycle trips to places such as parks, medical facilities, transit stops, schools, and employment centers.
 The street segments are assigned a number based on the level of demand. - Connectivity.
 Connectivity benefits play an important part in maintaining and expanding the functionality of the transportation system by providing or supporting alternative travel choices, including both diverging paths and multiple travel routes.
-This measure was developed to reward projects that extend the physical limits of previous projects or by providing system-wide continuity for the bike/ped network. - Crash History.
-The identification of locations that have experienced pedestrian and bike crashes are considered priority areas to focus resources to improve conditions.
-The analysis will be based on the most recent consecutive three year period.
-Safety Analysis Management System (SAMS) data, provided by the Mississippi Department of Transportation (MDOT), are used to identify crash locations by linking latitude and longitude coordinates to GIS.
+This measure was developed to reward projects that extend the physical limits of previous projects or provide system-wide continuity for the bike/ped network.

-Intersections
+Intersections Group